Managing Stress and Anxiety

 When you feel overwhelmed and things are getting out of hand, the most effective way to manage such a situation is to focus on what you can control.

-Below are some of the ways we can manage stress and anxiety.
+Below are some of the ways we can manage stress and anxiety during the pandemic.

 A healthy routine nourishes your thoughts and feelings.
 You can do so by exercising, getting enough sleep, and eating healthy meals.

-Receiving support and care from your loved ones helps with coping with the challenges.
+Receiving support and care from your loved ones helps with coping with the challenges brought on by the pandemic.

 Doctors have always recommended people have a support system.
-It is very important to have people who are supporting you both mentally and emotionally.
+It is very important especially during this pandemic time to have people who are supporting you both mentally and emotionally.

 It’s understandable to want to be informed, but constant watching, reading, or listening to upsetting media coverage can be uncomfortable, and intensify worries and agitations.
 Check the updates when needed and let them pass without judgment.
 Schedule a regular, specific time to do this to save yourself from more stress.